rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 ***A Note on Parallelization***<br>
 HOOMD-blue supports some parallelization options; unfortunately, it seems that our modifications currently break them.
 We have attempted to fix this but as of yet it is NOT possible to run these simulations in parallel and accurately track all particle interactions.
 All of our simulations MUST be run serially; therefore, large gelation simulations will take upwards of 1-2 months to run on the Discovery cluster.
 To do that, we must run the simulation in segments.
 Each gelation simulation is run for about 3 days, generating 11 frames of data, and then stopped.
 The next day the simulation can be restarted from frame 10 (giving us a potential comparison between frame 11 and frame 2 to verify that the simulation is continuing from where it left off without error).
 This process is repeated for the number of restarts needed to reach a quasi-steady state (typically somewhere between 9-13).
 Once all of the restarts are completed and the gel is confirmed to have

-You can output a variety of parameters, but we usually output:
+You can output a variety of parameters depending on the simulation goal.
+Typically we output:
 * A GSD file with particle position information
 * A LOG file with Pressure_xy (negative shear stress) and temperature information
 * Static colloid-colloid pair data from each timestep